sdw1314/learngit/readme.txt

 4444444444444
 666666666666

-creating a new branch is quick
+creating a new branch is quick And simple add vim